Last updated: 14 March 2023

 With this mindset shift, Mr Rajagopal conducted a digital readiness self-check through CTO-as-a-Service and gained a better understanding of his company’s current digital capabilities.
 He was also able to explore solutions to address his company’s biggest pain-points.

-Importantly, through CTO-as-a-Service, Mr Rajagopal received assistance from a digital consultant.
+Importantly, through CTO-as-a-Service, Mr Rajagopal received assistance from a digital transformation consultant.
 She directed him towards two omni-channel digital solutions that could prove useful for improving both efficiency and customer service.

 “I have to admit I was initially somewhat doubtful.
 I did not think the consultant would fully understand our business.
 But once again, I was pleasantly surprised— the consultant spent ample time and effort going through our business pain points and mapping out a digital solution and training roadmap to address our business needs and support our plans to venture to overseas markets.”